jacebenson/jace.pro/content/post/2018-01-02-sp-pasting-images/index.md

 Below I'll go over what you need to do if you want this on your portal as well.

-Unfortuantly we don't have access to the body tag or the top level div, so you will have to do this for every page you want it to work on.
+Unfortunately we don't have access to the body tag or the top level div, so you will have to do this for every page you want it to work on.
 We use three forms on our portal, so `sc_cat_item`, `ticket`, and `form`.
 You might have more, just be aware you might have to add it for each